 “If you need more than one day to complete a task, it’s more likely to be a project.”

 For example, you might create a task like “Post the video about the Notis second-brain system” and assign it to the “Personal” Area with a specific due date.
 The calendar view lets you drag and drop tasks to schedule them.
-Tasks with a due date appear on the calendar view; tasks without a due date appear in the inbox organized by area

 Download Notion Calendar to view your tasks alongside your other calendars and time-box from one place.